 - Finally, as a footnote.
 This mural at Hampton Court always reminds me of the power of Queen Anne.
 Although her husband George of Denmark was appointed Lord High Admiral and nominal head of the Royal Navy he is shown here naked like a water nymph.
-George's smooth, naked limbs compete in beauty with those of the water maidens. - Prince George was fond of Hampton Court and these apartments were set up for his use.
-This was Verrio's last commission-he was by this time an ageing man with poor eyesight-and the work has, with justification, been much criticised, although it is much restored, George II having covered it up with wallpaper. - We have travelled a long way from the women who used their beauty to achieve power fifty years previously to the beautiful male consort of a powerful Queen.
+George's smooth, naked limbs compete in beauty with those of the water maidens. - We have travelled a long way from the women who used their beauty to achieve power fifty years previously to the beautiful male consort of a powerful Queen. - It would still be 150 years before the first act of Parliament allowed women to apply for divorce (Matrimonial Causes Act, 1857) and 170 years before married women could inherit property and keep the money they earned (Married Women's Property Act 1870, 1882, 1884, 1893).
+It was not until 1928 that women had equal voting rights to men (The Representation of the People (Equal Franchise) Act, 1928), 61 years after John Stuart Mill first introduced his suffrage amendment to the Reform Bill in 1867.
+The campaigner Millicent Fawcett (1847-1929) attended both sessions of Parliament.